Are Supplements Bad for Dogs and Cats?

 something that completes or enhances something else when added to it.”

 Supplements can come in the form of gel capsules, pills, powder, extracts, or liquids.
 The supplements I'm referring to are not to be confused with other weight loss, body building, or energy enhancing human supplements that fall under this category.
 We are only discussing vitamin and mineral supplements.
-There are a lot of raw feeders that seem to be against feeding dietary supplements, but we never hear the reason why people are so against it.
-Instead, the recommendation I see is to feed ____ whole foods, fermented seeds, fur, and so on, thinking this is the only and best solution to meet certain nutrient requirements.
+There are a lot of raw feeders that seem to be against feeding dietary (vitamin and mineral) supplements, but we never hear the reason why people are so against it.
+Instead, the recommendation I see is to feed ____ whole foods, fermented seeds, fur, whole prey, and so on; thinking this is the only and best solution to meet certain nutrient requirements.
 That is a nice idea, however, taking into consideration the bio-availability and food source, your dogs nutritional needs are most likely still not being met.
-An over-abundance of seeds, fur, and certain whole foods would be required to meet the nutrients the said raw feeder is aiming for.
+An overabundance of seeds, fur, and certain whole foods would be required to meet the nutrients the said raw feeder is aiming for.
 For example, I see fermented seeds being used as a source of Vitamin E and manganese.
 One cup of sunflower seeds would be needed to meet the minimum Vitamin E requirement for a 50 pound adult dog.
 This one cup is 818 calories for a dog that needs 963 calories a day- that's a lot!

 “In large proportions of the population, micro-nutrient sufficiency is currently not being achieved through food solutions for several essential vitamins and minerals.
 Use of supplements may serve as a practical means to increase the micro-nutrient status in sub-populations of Americans while not increasing intakes above the Upper Limit (UL)" (1).